meredith-j/harvardcs50-compsci/1lecture/notes.md

 4    2    1

 ### Computers generally use eight bits (also known as a byte) to represent a number.
 For example, 00000101 is the number 5 in binary.
 11111111 represents the number 255.
+-- from external source, the binary is equivalent to the equation 2^2 + 2^0 = 5.

 # ASCII